opnsense/docs/source/manual/how-tos/SkyUK.rst

 The only other requirement in this section is to select ‘Prevent Release'.
 This is there as the Sky DHCPv6 servers use a 'sticky' address.
-If the Opnsense dhcp6 client sends a release signal to the server it's more than likely that the allocated prefix will change, thus this setting, along with the 'DHCP Unique Identifier' setting will attempt to mitigate this risk.
+If the OPNsense dhcp6 client sends a release signal to the server it's more than likely that the allocated prefix will change, thus this setting, along with the 'DHCP Unique Identifier' setting will attempt to mitigate this risk.